 Immunotherapy (desensitization) in medicine describes a treatment method to reduce or eliminate a person’s negative reaction to a substance or stimulus.
 In this treatment method a person is exposed to the stimuli in small measured doses so their body builds up a natural immunity.

-Allergists have used desensitization therapy for decades by injecting small amounts of allergens to patients and increasing this dose over time (subcutaneous immunotherapy).
-In the last twenty years desenstization methods have advanced and this process can now be achieved through drops of the same purified allergens being placed under a patient’s tongue (sublingual immunotherapy).
+Allergists have used desensitisation therapy for decades by injecting small amounts of allergens to patients and increasing this dose over time (subcutaneous immunotherapy).
+In the last twenty years desensitisation methods have advanced and this process can now be achieved through drops of the same purified allergens being placed under a patient’s tongue (sublingual immunotherapy).
 Learn more about allergy immunotherapy in the ‘Services’ section of our website.